Linear Distance Metric Learning with Noisy Labels: Experimental Results

 We now describe the label generation.
 Note that in the theoretical formulation of the problem, we assume that the noisy labeling process depends on $\|x-y\|_{\M^*}^2$.
 However one could also assume that the noise changes labels directly, independently of $\|x-y\|_{\M^*}^2$.
 We thus study both of the following settings empirically. \begin{itemize} \item {\bf Noise affects the labeling through $\|x-y\|_{\M^*}^2$ (\ref{assumption0}).}\\ We consider a noise distribution ${\rm Noise}(0, s)$ with zero mean and scale parameter $s$ from the Logistic, Gaussian, Laplace, and Hyperbolic Secant distributions.
 We then generate $\eta_1,\ldots, \eta_N\sim {\rm Noise}(0, s)$.
 For each pair $(\x_i, \y_i)$, we set $\ell_i = 1$ (``Far'') if $\|\x_i-\y_i\|_{\M^*}^2 + \eta_i \geq \tau^*$, and we set $\ell_i = -1$ (``Close'') if $\|\x_i-\y_i\|_{\M^*}^2 + \eta_i < \tau^*$.
 We save these labels as $D_{\text{noisy}}$.
 We also save the non-noisy labels to check the model's robustness against noise.
 However, we do not use these labels during training.
 Indeed, for each pair $(\x_i, \y_i)$, we set $\ell^*_i = 1$ if $\|\x_i-\y_i\|_{\M^*}^2 \geq \tau^*$ and we set $\ell^*_i = -1$ if $\|\x_i-\y_i\|_{\M^*}^2 < \tau^*$.
 We save these labels as $D^*$.

 \item {\bf Noise directly affects the labeling (Noisy Labeling).}\\ Here we assume that the noise affects the labels directly by randomly flipping them.
 We first generate $D^*$ as described in the previous paragraph.
 Then for each $i = 1,\ldots, N$, we flip a coin whose head chance is $p$.
 If the coin is tails, we set $\ell_i = \ell_i^*$; otherwise, we set $\ell_i \in \{-1,1\}$ randomly with the same chance.
 We save these labels as $D_{\text{noisy}}$.
 In expectation, $p/2$ fraction of the labels are mislabeled in $D_{\text{noisy}}$.
-Every other setting is kept the same as in the previous four cases.
-Although the amount of noise is the same as in the previous settings, i.e. the same number of mistakes are made, this regime is more challenging because in the first case the majority of mistakes occur close to the boundary, while the noisy labeling case results in ``big" mistakes.
-We thus expect performance to be worse than all four former settings. \end{itemize}
+Although the amount of noise is the same as in the previous setting, i.e. the same number of mistakes are made, this regime is more challenging because in the first case the majority of mistakes occur close to the boundary, while the noisy labeling case results in ``big" mistakes.
+We thus expect performance to be worse. \end{itemize}

 As a default, in both settings we set the noise parameter so that $10\%$ of the points are mislabeled.